Are you shopping for a heat pump or an air conditioning system? The following tips may be of interest to you before you make a purchase.

 Getting information about a merchant

 You can get further information about a merchant using the Get information about a merchant tool.
-By entering the name of a merchant into the tool, you will know :
+Entering the merchant’s name in the tool will provide you with certain information, such as:

-• if the Office has previously intervened with that merchant;
+• wether if the Office has previously intervened with that merchant;

-• if the merchant has received formal notices from other consumers.
+• wether if the merchant has received formal notices from other consumers.

 Getting information about warranties offered and after-sales service